 I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Danny Steeghs, and I work as part of the GOTO team, searching for optical counterparts to gravitational wave-driven merger events.
-My current focus is on developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find unique and interesting astrophysical transients.
+A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise unique and interesting astrophysical transients.

 - Detection and characterisation of astrophysical transients

 - Deep learning, Bayesian classification, contextual machine learning

 - Data-mining of large scale astronomical surveys